joostvdg/joostvdg.github.io/docs/blogs/docker-graceful-shutdown.md

 As you can see, two processes are running, **sh** and **top**.
 Meaning, that killing the process, with *ctrl+c* for example, terminates the **sh** process, but not **top**.
+This happens because the *sh* process forked the *top* process, but the termination will only be send to PID 1 - in this case *sh*.
+As *sh* will not stop the *top* process for us it will continue running and leave the container alive.

 To kill this container, open a second terminal and execute the following command.

 ```bash